-Basil G. Bibby, DDS (1904-1998) was Director of the Eastman Dental Center (EDC) from 1947 to 1970.
-As a result of his guidance, the Eastman Dental Center, originally chartered to provide dental care for children and the undeserved in the Rochester, New York community, is world renowned for its dental research and education.
+Dr. Basil G. Bibby, DDS (1904-1998) was Director of the Eastman Dental Center (EDC) from 1947 to 1970.
+Originally known as the Rochester Dental Dispensary, EDC was established to provide dental care for children and the undeserved in the Rochester, New York community.
+Under Dr. Bibby's guidance, EDC became world-renowned for its dental research and education.

 Bibby was also a champion for libraries, and at both Tufts and Eastman he worked to help establish libraries for dental research.
-When Eastman Dental relocated to Elmwood Avenue, an anonymous donation funded the new library – upon condition that it be named after Bibby.
-Bibby was involved with libraries at the national level as well.
+When EDC relocated to Elmwood Avenue in 1978, an anonymous donation funded a new library – upon condition that it be named after Dr. Bibby.
+Dr. Bibby was involved with libraries at the national level as well.
 In 1957, at the inception of the National Library of Medicine (NLM), President Eisenhower appointed him a member of NLM’s Board of Regents.

 Basil Bibby was born in 1904 in Waipawa, New Zealand to parents James Woodhouse Bibby and Mary Tod Bibby.
 In 1927, Bibby graduated with a dental degree from the University of Otago, New Zealand.
 He came to Rochester, NY in 1930 as a Rockefeller Dental Fellow at the University of Rochester (UR), and in 1933, he married Beatrice Boardman.
 In 1936, after earning his PhD in Bacteriology, he became an assistant professor of dentistry at the University.
 Bibby left the University in 1938 to earn his D.M.D. at Tufts College Dental School.
 After receiving his degree he was appointed Dean of the Dental School, a role he filled for the next seven years.
 In 1947, Bibby returned to Rochester and assumed the role of Director of the Eastman Dental Center.